-The Company believes the application of the going concern assumption is appropriate as the Company has taken steps to improve its operations and liquidity, including (i) amendments to existing borrowing arrangements, (ii) access to financing through a private placement and (iii) various actions that were implemented during the past 12 months that resulted in lower operating expenses, and increased cash flows from operations.
+The Company believes the application of the going concern assumption is appropriate as the Company has taken steps to improve its operations and liquidity, including (i) amendments in 2023 to existing borrowing arrangements, (ii) access to financing through a private placement and (iii) various actions that were implemented during the past 12 months that resulted in lower operating expenses, and positive cash flows from operations.
+The Company's management cannot provide assurances that the Company will be successful in accomplishing its proposed refinancing plans.
+The Company's management also cannot provide any assurance as to unforeseen circumstances that could occur within the next 12 months.